Skip to accessibility statement

 Managing a fleet heavily relies on data collection and analysis to make informed decisions.
 Fleet managers can use fleet card data, telematics and analytics tools to track fuel usage, vehicle utilization and driver behavior to identify trends and improve operations.

 The reporting feature of most fleet cards is often underutilized.
-It’s important to know a fleet fuel card includes robust reporting tools allowing managers to view trends over time.
+A fleet fuel card includes robust reporting tools allowing managers to view trends over time.
 You can customize the time frames and variables you want to view in your reports.
 For instance, you can track and view fuel economy over a specific time frame for a driver, a single vehicle, your entire fleet and even a certain route.

 The ability to view the data you want when you want is made even more powerful by the real-time data fleet cards provide.